For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 7. Merchandise

-If your community on Twitch grows, you can eventually even create your own merchandise.
+If your community on Twitch grows, you can even create your own merchandise.
 Especially since Twitch is such a community-driven platform, loyal fans are often keen to feel involved.

 You can use your logo for merch.
 Or, if you have an inside joke with your community, this often works well too.